 At Milstead and Frinsted C of E Primary School, British values are reinforced regularly and in the following ways:

 Democracy is important at our school.
 Pupils have the opportunity to have their voices heard through our active School Council and through annual pupil questionnaires.
-The elections of School Council Members and House Captains are based solely on pupil votes.
+The elections of School Council Members are based solely on pupil votes.
 School council members are involved in the recruitment process for new teachers.
-In 2015 we used the results of the pupil questionnaire to elect school pupil change ministers to specifically address areas identified in the survey.

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching, PSHE, philosophy and RE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and are becoming increasingly more involved in child–led learning, e.g. planning and delivering child led assemblies.
+Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choosing the level of challenge in some lessons and planning and delivering Collective Worship.

-If you would like to read more about the reasoning behind the recent focus by the Government/Ofsted on British values please see the link below:
+If you would like to read more about the Government guidance on British values please see the link below: